 The club marked their first year in the Ryman Division One South by finishing runners-up (losing out in the play-offs), however they went one better in 2016-17 when they again finished runners-up (only on goal difference) and secured promotion via the play-offs following victories over Hastings United and Corinthian Casuals.

-The 2017-18 season will see Dorking Wanderers line up in the Ryman Premier League (Step 3) for the first time in their history, which coincides with their move to the newly constructed, multi million pound Meadowbank Stadium development in the heart of Dorking Town Centre.
+The 2017-18 season saw Dorking Wanderers line up in the Ryman Premier League (Step 3) for the first time in their history, which coincides with their move to the newly constructed, multi million pound Meadowbank Stadium development in the heart of Dorking Town Centre.

 "Dorking Wanderers have made an incredible rise through the football pyramid & have been members of our league for 7 years.
 They have demonstrated an incredible tenacity & commitment to develop their Westhumble home inline with the strict FA requirements needed for Step 5 football.